-The Phaserunner is designed to be narrow in width and has a channel down the back of the heatsink so that it can be easily strapped to any tube on your bicycle with a pair of cable ties.
-When mounted externally like this, the controller is exposed to abundant air flow for cooling and leaves the on-off button accessible.
+The Phaserunner is designed to be narrow in width and has a channel down the back of the heatsink so that it can be strapped to your bicycle tubing with a pair of cable ties.
+When mounted externally like this, the controller is exposed to abundant air flow for cooling and the on-off button remains accessible.

-If you want to install the controller inside a vehicle chassis, then the aluminum heatsink should be bolted directly to a metal plate via the 4 threaded mounting holes in order to help with heat dissipation.
-Otherwise it will be more prone to overheating and going into thermal rollback at high phase currents.
+If you want to install the controller inside a vehicle chassis, then the aluminum heatsink should be bolted directly to a metal plate via the 4 mounting holes in order to help with heat dissipation.

+Otherwise it will be more prone to overheating and going into thermal rollback at high currents.